ROCm/amdgpu-docs/docs/install/detailed-install/package-manager/package-manager-debian.rst

 Register kernel-mode driver
 ---------------------------------------------------------------------------

-Add the AMDGPU repository for the driver.
+Add the amdgpu repository for the driver.

 .. datatemplate:nodata::